felleg/MarioNintendo-Complete-Works/README.md

 to start in Q4 2010, meaning everything created after (and including) `Nocturne Ab Min No 2`.

 # Song creation timeline
 To the best of my knowledge, here is the order in which I stepped my files.

-Note `(*)` denotes a song that was previously unreleased.
+Note: `(*)` denotes a song that was previously unreleased.

 <details><summary>Expand list</summary>
 <p>